microsoft/MixedRealityToolkit-Unity/Documentation/Input/HowToAddNearInteractivity.md

 1. Pick a object that you want to raise pointer events.
 Any ancestor of that object will be able to receive pointer events.
 For example, you can add a cube to the scene.

 1. Make sure there is a collider to that object.

+1. Make sure the layer your object is on is a touchable layer.
+By default, all layers except Ignore Raycast are touchable.
+You can see which layers are grabbable by inspecting the Touch Layer Masks in your PokePointer prefab.

 1. Add a [NearInteractionTouchable](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchable) to your object.